JDoddsNAIT/Unity-Scripts/Scripts/Follow-Transform/specs.md

 Documentation
 ---
-**Follow Transform** is a simple script that makes an object move towards a specified transform's position every frame.
-You may set an offset, which dictates the target postion relative to the object this script is attached to.
-Movement stops if the trasform being followed has it's position within a certain radius.
+**Follow Transform** is a simple script that makes an object move towards a specified **transform's position** every frame.
+You may set an **offset**, which dictates the target postion relative to the object this script is attached to.
+Movement stops if the trasform being followed has it's position within a certain **radius**.

 ### Gizmos
 - A line from the target transform's position to the edge of the dead zone to visualize the direction of movement and where the target transform is.